 Keep the Work Off the Road

 Civil engineering is a broad field dealing with the planning, design, construction, maintenance and management of infrastructure networks and the resulting safety of the public.
 Every four years, the Maine Section of the American Society of Civil Engineers (ASCE) provides a comprehensive assessment which results in the Report Card for Maine’s Infrastructure.
 Using publicly available data and the expertise of industry experts, the Report Card analyzes the current condition and needs to assign a simple A to F letter grade to 16 infrastructure categories.
 The maintenance and improvement of Maine’s infrastructure is vital to our economy, health, safety, security, and the environment.
 Decisions about infrastructure the public uses, which we all pay for through user fees and taxes, as well as private investments, need to be made based on long-term comprehensive planning, with sustainable and reliable funding sources.

-As with the national Report Cards produced by ASCE, the purpose of this state Report Card is to raise public awareness of the importance of modern and well-maintained infrastructure.
-Our infrastructure cannot be taken for granted and requires on-going maintenance and continuous planning.
+The purpose of the Report Card on Maine’s Infrastructure is to raise public awareness of the importance of modern and well-maintained infrastructure.
+Maine’s infrastructure cannot be taken for granted and requires on-going maintenance and continuous planning.
 We believe discussion of the issues detailed in this Report Card will lead to a greater understanding of the current and future needs of our state, prompting decision makers in our communities, the state legislature, and our congressional delegation to formulate policies and provide the necessary funding to address our infrastructure needs.

-An estimated two-thirds of Maine residents are served by 151 public community drinking water systems.
-Significant investments in water treatment systems, including installation of disinfection with ultra-violet light and ozone has enhanced water quality from these water systems.
-However, aging underground transmission lines remain a serious issue for Maine’s water utilities with replacement cycles exceeding the 100-year target by 10-50 years, depending on the system.
-This is largely due to project funding needs exceeding available federal and state funding.
-While there has been improvement in treatment, storage, and security issues, approximately $59 million per year is needed over the next 20 years for infrastructure projects – which equates to an annual $22 million shortfall in funding need.
+An estimated two-thirds of Maine residents are served by 158 public drinking water systems.
+Aging water mains continue to be a serious issue as utilities miss the 1% annual replacement rate, effectively adding 10-50 years to the existing 100-year replacement cycle.
+This is largely due to project funding needs exceeding the resources available at federal and state-levels.
+The Drinking Water Program estimates $59 million per year is needed over the next 20 years for drinking water infrastructure projects which equates to an annual $31 million shortfall in funding need.
 Presently 45% of applicants, including many disadvantaged systems, are still unable to access competitive state funds.

-Maine’s seaports are in good condition with more than $80 million in State and Federal funds invested over the last eight years.
-Projected growth in freight traffic and the cruise industry will require an additional $120 million for necessary investments in areas of industrial infrastructure, intermodal connections, cruise ship terminals, and municipal fishing and recreational facilities.
-The Federal Maritime Commission projects an annual rate of growth around 5% for containerized shipments to East Coast ports; the marine route from Portland, ME to NY/NJ was included in America’s Marine Highway Program; and cruise ship calls increased 6% in 2016.
-Accordingly, Maine should update its Three Port Strategy originally developed in the early 1980s to reflect recent changes to its industrial terminals and the emergence of new and developing markets
+Maine’s ports are in good condition with more than $108 million in state and federal funds invested over the last 12 years.
+Projected growth in freight traffic and the cruise industry will require an additional $110 million for necessary investments in areas of industrial infrastructure, intermodal connections, cruise ship terminals, and municipal facilities.
+Maine has not yet fully leveraged the opportunities afforded by the M-95 Marine Highway and short sea shipping and investments are needed to make this shipping option viable.
+Cruise ship calls throughout the state have been historically strong with year over year increases, except in 2020.
+Maine should update its Three Port Strategy to reflect recent investments to its industrial terminals.

 A: EXCEPTIONAL, B: GOOD, C: MEDIOCRE, D: POOR, F: FAILING